sscholl/screeps/README.md

 # screeps
-My screeps implementation.
-Development stopped since the game became Pay-To-Win.
+My screeps.com implementation.
+Development stopped since the game startet to cost money.

 The code have to be preprocessed by the C precompiler with the deploy.sh file.